arruah/ensocoin/CONTRIBUTING.md

 Contributing to Bitcoin
 =======================

-The REPLACE_1_PROJNAME_MD project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
+The Ensocoin project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
 This document explains the practical process and guidelines for contributing.

-Small features and patches can be contributed simply by issuing a pull request (PR) to this repository and working with the REPLACE_1_PROJNAME_MD Developer if any questions arise during the merge process.
-Larger features should be proposed (and may be proposed before implemention) to the REPLACE_1_PROJNAME_MD members by writing a BUIP and submitting it to the REPLACE_1_PROJNAME_MD forum at: https://bitco.in/forum/forums/bitcoin-unlimited.15/.
+Small features and patches can be contributed simply by issuing a pull request (PR) to this repository and working with the Ensocoin Developer if any questions arise during the merge process.
+Larger features should be proposed (and may be proposed before implemention) to the Ensocoin members by writing a BUIP and submitting it to the Ensocoin forum at: https://bitco.in/forum/forums/bitcoin-unlimited.15/.
 If a proposal is accepted, then a contributor may issue a PR which will be merged.

 Contributor Workflow